Dhani Services Ltd leads losers in 'A' group

-Jaiprakash Power Ventures Ltd, Repco Home Finance Ltd, Restaurant Brands Asia Ltd and Arvind Ltd are among the other losers in the BSE's 'A' group today, 22 February 2022.
+Bajaj Electricals Ltd, Kajaria Ceramics Ltd, Indiabulls Housing Finance Ltd and Heritage Foods Ltd are among the other losers in the BSE's 'A' group today, 23 February 2022.

-Jaiprakash Power Ventures Ltd, Repco Home Finance Ltd, Restaurant Brands Asia Ltd and Arvind Ltd are among the other losers in the BSE's 'A' group today, 22 February 2022.
+Bajaj Electricals Ltd, Kajaria Ceramics Ltd, Indiabulls Housing Finance Ltd and Heritage Foods Ltd are among the other losers in the BSE's 'A' group today, 23 February 2022.

-Jaiprakash Power Ventures Ltd tumbled 7.81% to Rs 6.73.
-The stock was the second biggest loser in 'A' group.On the BSE, 359.21 lakh shares were traded on the counter so far as against the average daily volumes of 238.65 lakh shares in the past one month.
+Bajaj Electricals Ltd tumbled 4.07% to Rs 1082.
+The stock was the second biggest loser in 'A' group.On the BSE, 5742 shares were traded on the counter so far as against the average daily volumes of 11065 shares in the past one month.

-Repco Home Finance Ltd lost 7.43% to Rs 209.4.
-The stock was the third biggest loser in 'A' group.On the BSE, 36953 shares were traded on the counter so far as against the average daily volumes of 16229 shares in the past one month.
+Kajaria Ceramics Ltd lost 3.05% to Rs 1200.
+The stock was the third biggest loser in 'A' group.On the BSE, 6028 shares were traded on the counter so far as against the average daily volumes of 5671 shares in the past one month.

-Restaurant Brands Asia Ltd plummeted 7.36% to Rs 108.85.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 7.1 lakh shares were traded on the counter so far as against the average daily volumes of 1.67 lakh shares in the past one month.
+Indiabulls Housing Finance Ltd shed 2.83% to Rs 163.05.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 13.4 lakh shares were traded on the counter so far as against the average daily volumes of 11.78 lakh shares in the past one month.

-Arvind Ltd slipped 6.93% to Rs 116.2.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 2.5 lakh shares were traded on the counter so far as against the average daily volumes of 2.19 lakh shares in the past one month.
+Heritage Foods Ltd dropped 2.77% to Rs 314.5.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 12127 shares were traded on the counter so far as against the average daily volumes of 12464 shares in the past one month.

 Powered by Capital Market - Live News